Azmat1177/LLM-Replication/README.md

 ### 5.2 Get the dataset

-A Zenodo record page is not a git repository — `git clone` against it will fail with "repository not found."
+A Zenodo record page is not a git repository, `git clone` against it will fail with "repository not found."
 Download the record's files instead:

 ```bash